jamesgarriss/onering/generation/starting-gear.md

 Weapons, armor, helms, and shield are individually recorded, and they have unique Encumbrance ratings.

 Each hero starts with one of each weapon for which they have a skill point.
+For each, record its stats (damage, edge, injury, and encumbrance).

 Each hero starts with one coat of armor, one headgear, and one shield.
+For each, record its encumbrance and parry modifier.

 ## Other Items